Monday, May 13

 Mitigate risks where the benefits out weigh the costs.

-Focusing on shoring up Weaknesses instead of playing to strengths
+Focusing on shoring up weaknesses instead of playing to strengths

 Conclusion